The Bankrate promise

-Either way, experts have suggested a few savvy ways to start saving for a child.
-If you want to get a leg up on parenthood, consider these moves.
+Experts have suggested a few savvy ways to start saving for a child.
+If you want to get a leg up on parenthood, consider these financial moves.

 Evaluate your cash flow

-According to financial adviser Brittney Castro of Financially Wise, it’s important to assess your current financial situation before you think about having a child.
+According to certified financial planner Brittney Castro, it’s important to assess your current financial situation before you think about having a child.
 Castro suggests getting an accurate pulse on where you stand with your budget, your credit score, any debts you may have and your financial assets and accounts.
 This includes going over how much you spend each month and looking for areas you could cut down.

 From there, identify how much you need for an emergency fund.